etunni/Changa-Variable-Font/README.md

 ![](CHANGA-cover.jpg)

-Changa is a typeface family intended for headlines, titles and other display settings and supports the Latin and Arabic scripts.
+Changa is a typeface family intended for headlines, titles and other display settings.
+Supports a large range of Latin scripts.

 The Latin was developed with a singular height so that you can create display texts with minimum line spacing.
 The lowercase has short ascenders and descenders and the letters are inscribed within a square.
 The uppercase is also sturdy and squat.
 The counter shapes are rectangular, featuring small curves in opposite vertexes which accompany and break the shapes, evoking a contemporary style.
 Now redesigned with the advantages of variable font technology.